gchicoye/docs/pages/account/billing/invoice_management/guide.en-sg.md

 #### View and manage bills

-To view your bills, go to the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg){.external}, and open the `Billing`{.action} section by clicking on your first name in the top right-hand corner.
-You will then land on a page summarising your bills:
+To view your bills, go to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg){.external}, and open the `Invoices`{.action} section by clicking on your name in the top right-hand corner.

 ![Bill summary](images/billing-section_ca.png){.thumbnail}

 On this page, you will see the following information:

 - the bill reference
+- the order number associated to the bill
 - the bill issue date
 - the bill total
 - the amount to pay